-Whether you want to eliminate sunspots, firm up your features, or reduce the appearance of acne and rosacea, you can expect to have 3-5 photofacial treatments every 2-4 weeks to get your desired results.
-Most of our Washington, DC-area patients see skin redness resolve within a few months, while dark spots appear more prominent for about a week before fading away.
+Whether you want to eliminate sunspots, firm up your skin, or reduce the appearance of acne and rosacea, you can expect to have 3-5 BBL treatments every 2-4 weeks to get your desired results.
+Most of our Washington, DC area patients see skin redness resolve within a few months, while dark spots appear more prominent for about a week before fading away.
 Note that photofacials don’t reduce the visibility of freckles that patients have had for a long time.

 To maintain the improvement that you have achieved, Dr. Porter may recommend that you visit our practice for follow-up treatments such as chemical peels or Hydrafacial MD®.
 Having a photofacial three times annually in the years that follow can also help you keep up your results.
 Through treatment, you can expect skin that’s smoother, feels firmer, and has a more even tone.